lino-framework/book/docs/dev/projects.rst

 Configuring atelier
 ===================

-We also use a tool called :mod:`atelier`.
-For :mod:`atelier`, a project is a directory on your file system which contains at least a file :xfile:`tasks.py`.
-That :xfile:`tasks.py` file brings a whole series of `invoke <http://www.pyinvoke.org/>`_ commands to your project.
-For example :command:`inv prep`, :command:`inv test`, :command:`inv bd`, :command:`inv pd` etc.

-- An atelier project must have a file :xfile:`tasks.py`.
-Everything else is optional.
-- An atelier project usually corresponds to a public code repository (using Git or Mercurial).
-But you can have unpublished projects which have no repo at all.
-- An atelier project usually corresponds to a given Python package to be published on PyPI.
-- An atelier project can have a number of Sphinx document trees (default is one tree named :file:`docs`).

-You must tell atelier the list of your projects.
+To get a full Lino development environment, you must tell atelier the list of your projects.
 That's done in your :xfile:`~/.atelier/config.py` file.
 Create the directory and the file, with the following content::